-Not less importantly, the “balance” is what we always need in the “process” of life.
+Equally important, the “balance” is what we always need in the “process” of life.
 All the blessings and good things in our life are not supposed to be accumulated for our own.
 Our money and talents are to be shared with others, especially those who are in need.
 We come to this world without carrying anything and we’ll one day leave this world without carrying anything.
-Knowing this insight, we need to keep every aspect in our life in balance if we want to go through every life process as ideal as possible.
+Having realized this, we need to keep every aspect in our life in balance if we want to go through every life process as ideal as possible.
 For instance, whenever we feel that we had overworked, we can keep the balance by taking a break with some fun or relaxing activities.
 There is a case when the process is not in balance, for example due to an excessive amount of heat (overheating) that would potentially fail the process.
 This condition might result in a poor product that is less useful and even rejectable.
 If you are happy, don’t be so happy that you ignore the other person’s struggles.
 If you are rich, don’t be too rich that you neglect the poor.
 If you are religious, don’t be too religious that you become judgmental to others.
 If you are smart, don’t be too smart that you underestimate the lowly ones.
 Studying Chemical Engineering is truly a life-transforming experience to me.

 I got you!